 UCSD/CSUSM Joint Ed.D.
 Requirements

-Last nameFirst name_TermYear For example: DoeJohn_Fall2011.pdf.
+Last nameFirst name_TermYear For example: DoeJohn_Summer2019.pdf.

 Step 3: Pay the fee.

 Paying online: To pay online, you may use an electronic check.
 This method is free.
 Or you may pay using a credit card.
 If you use a credit card, a convenience fee of 2.75 % will apply if you use a credit card.
 MasterCard, American Express, Discover, and Visa are all accepted.
+You will receive a receipt by email for your online payment.

 If you have further questions, please contact Carmen Mitchell.